menu

 Centertown is a tiny city located in the state of Kentucky.
 With a population of 410 people and just one neighborhood, Centertown is the 334th largest community in Kentucky.

-Centertown is a blue-collar town, with 57.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Centertown, you'll notice that it is more blue-collar than most other communities in America.
+57.50% of Centertown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Centertown is a city of construction workers and builders, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Centertown who work in management occupations (10.00%), food service (8.33%), and sales jobs (5.83%).

 Being a small city, Centertown does not have a public transit system used by locals to get to and from work.